 The chapel of SS Patrick and George, which contains a Pugin altar with this unusual double dedication leads to the Weedall Chantry.
 Pugin designed a huge chantry chapel with an elaborate tomb for John Milner, which was never built, but the brass was designed and executed by Hardmans of Birmingham in 1841.
 Henry Weedall, in whose memory the chantry was built, was the last rector of the old college and first rector of the new, working closely with Thomas Walsh in the building of the new college.
 He is the only rector to have served two separate terms of office, and he turned down an episcopal appointment to remain at his beloved Oscott.

 This lifesize alabaster statue of Sedes Sapientiae (Our Lady, Seat of Wisdom), which sits in the Weedall Chantry, was bought for the college in 1862 by James Spencer Northcote.
 The designer was John Hardman Powell, Pugin’s son in law and assistant.
 The Gothic niches in the pedestal base contain carvings of the Old Testament women who prefigured the Virgin Mary.
 Covering part of the wall behind the statue is a collection of commemorative brasses.
 Between 1868 and the 1920s, brasses were added to it in memory of eminent Oscotians and members of staff, and some who died in the college.
-A few have been added more recently, in memory of Andrew Robinson (2001) and Fr Ben Grist (2012), seminarians who died during their studies.
+A few have been added more recently, in memory of Andrew Robinson (2001) and Fr Ben Grist (2012), seminarians who died during their studies, and Canon Giles Goward (2022), the twenty-fifth Rector, who died in office.
 The most ancient and beautiful image of the Virgin Mary in the chapel can be seen above the door.
 Acquired by Pugin, it is Flemish fifteenth century workmanship in a graceful and delicate style.
 Under the title of Maria Lactans, this is a statue expressive of the Motherhood of Mary and the humanity of Christ.

 St. George’s Cloister contains the teaching rooms named after Sts Thomas More and John Fisher on the right; the view across the quad gives a sense of the medieval monastic and collegiate inspiration in the design of the college, including Gothic style gargoyles on the drainspouts.
 At the end of this cloister is the Common Room built in the early 1930s to create social space for the students.